sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 To make serialization faster, it implements two key optimization strategies:

 *   **Runtime Table Mode**: This mode implements the startup compilation strategy.
 It builds flat offset tables at initialization, allowing it to marshal and unmarshal structures using fast, sequential offset arithmetic instead of per-call descriptor traversal.
 *   **Generated Plugin Mode**: For the highest-performance path, `protojsonx` provides a protoc plugin (`protoc-gen-go-protojsonx`) that generates type-specific marshaling and unmarshaling methods directly.
 At that point, a lot of the runtime bookkeeping disappears.
 The remaining cost is less about “what field is this?” and more about the unavoidable work of reading or writing JSON.
+This strategy also inceases the binary size, which may or may not be appropriate.

 ---